 Sequestration.
 On March 4, 2013 the Internal Revenue Service announced certain automatic reductions to federal budget items would take place, effective March 1, 2013.
-Based upon the requirements of the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, the automatic reductions are due to "sequestration."
-Federal subsidies on BABs and QSCBs, among others, were reduced by 8.70%, a reduction of \$3.2 million from the subsidies provided toward the District's July 1, 2013 bond interest cost.
+Based upon the requirements of the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, the automatic reductions are due to so-called "sequestration."
+Federal subsidies on BABs and QSCBs, among others, were reduced by 8.70%, or a reduction of \$3.2 million from the subsidies provided toward the District's July 1, 2013 bond interest cost.
 The sequestration has continued with the annual sequestration rate determined at the beginning of each Federal fiscal year (October 1).
-The IRS announced that the Federal subsidy for Federal fiscal year 2018 would be reduced by 6.6%, resulting in \$2.43 million less for each of the District's interest payments in January and July 2018.
+The IRS announced that the Federal subsidy for Federal fiscal year 2017 would be reduced by 6.9%, calculated to result in \$2.54 million less for each of the District's interest payments in January and July 2017.
 The reduced subsides are offset by additional tax levies on District taxpayers.
 Unless Congress otherwise addresses the federal deficit matter, sequestration will occur each federal fiscal year.